 Electricity is regulated by NERSA.
 In Zululand there are two service providers namely ESKOM and Zululand Municipalities.
 Current electricity reticulation networks were obtained from Eskom and overlayed on the existing Settlements.

 The map below displays the current ESKOM electricity network.

-Map 36 Zululand ESKOM Electricity network
+Map 30 Zululand ESKOM Electricity network

 The Eskom network does not indicate household connections, and spatial analysis was therefore done based on settlements having electricity reticulation.
 A household is regarded as not served if further away than 1km from the Eskom network.
-These figures have been used to analyse where electricity backlogs still exist but may vary because figures were derived from spatial analysis.
+These figures have been used to analyse where electricity backlogs still exist but may vary due to the fact that figures were derived from spatial analysis.

-Table 49: Energy Backlogs Per Municipality
+Table 48: Energy Backlogs Per Municipality